AtulSinghArora/QR/FRIA2018/README.md

 # FNRS/FRIA Report | Supplementary Material

 ## Introduction
-FRIA Jury Member: Thank you for your interest in my work.
-I am
+FRIA Jury Member(s): Thank you for your interest in my work.